Strain induced spin vortex and Majorana Kramer's pairs in doped topological insulators with nematic superconductivity: Bogoliubov-de Gennes equations

 where single-electron Hamiltonian $H_0$ is

-Here ${\mathbf \sigma}$, ${\mathbf s}$, and ${\mathbf \tau}$ are Pauli matrices acting in orbital, spin, and electron-hole spaces, respectively, the vector superconducting order parameter is $\vec{\Delta}=\Delta(r)\sigma_y{\mathbf s}\cdot{\vec{n}}$, ${\mathbf k}$ is the momentum operator, $\mu$ is the chemical potential, $m$ is a single electron gap, and $v$ and $v_z$ are the in-plane and transverse Fermi velocities.
-According to the results of the GL consideration, we can choose $\vec{n}$ as $\vec{n}=[\cos{(\varphi+\nu \pi/2)},\sin{(\varphi+\nu \pi/2)}]$, where $\nu=0$ corresponds to the spin vortex of type I given by Eq.~\eqref{alpha1} and $\nu=1$ corresponds to the spin vortex of type II given by Eq.~\eqref{alpha2}.
-In general, strain also induces a so-called pseudomagnetic field in the system with Hamiltonian~\eqref{H0}, however, this field is negligible in Bi$_2$Se$_3$ materials~\cite{Brems2018}.
+Here ${\mathbf \sigma}$, ${\mathbf s}$, and ${\mathbf \tau}$ are the Pauli matrices acting in orbital, spin, and electron-hole spaces, respectively, the superconducting order parameter is $\vec{\Delta}=\Delta(r)\sigma_y{\mathbf s}\cdot{\vec{n}}$ (the symmetry of the order parameter corresponds to $E_u$ pairing~\cite{Fu2010,Yip2013,Fu2014,Venderbos2016a}), ${\mathbf k}$ is the momentum, $\mu$ is the chemical potential, $m$ is a single electron gap, and $v$ and $v_z$ are the in-plane and transverse Fermi velocities.
+According to the GL consideration, we choose $\vec{n}$ as $\vec{n}=[\cos{(\varphi+\nu \pi/2)},\sin{(\varphi+\nu \pi/2)}]$, where $\nu=0$ corresponds to the spin vortex of type I, Eq.~\eqref{alpha1} and $\nu=1$ corresponds to the vortex of type II, Eq.~\eqref{alpha2}.
+The strain induces a so-called pseudomagnetic field in the system with Hamiltonian~\eqref{H0}, however, this field is negligible in the doped Bi$_2$Se$_3$ materials~\cite{Brems2018}.